 Covering more than one-ninth of the entire Earth’s land area, Russia straddles Europe and Asia, with part of its territory in each continent.
 Natural reserves and resources seem to be infinite and the country boasts the highest mountain in Europe (Mt Elbrus), the deepest lake in the world (Baikal), the largest river in Europe (Volga), as well as seas, steppes, taigas, volcanoes and even deserts.
 Temperatures range from an unbelievable -55ºC/-77ºF to a surprising 40ºC/104ºF, and all climates are represented except for tropical.

-Comprised of 83 federal districts, Russia offers a unique blend of cultures, religions, ethnic groups, dialects and traditions.
-Moscow will surprise with a mix of old Russian and Soviet architecture, St Petersburg will stun you with its beauty and grace, while Novosibirsk is a great stop on your Trans-Siberian trip.
+Comprising 83 federal districts, Russia offers a unique blend of cultures, religions, ethnic groups, dialects and traditions.
+Moscow will surprise with a mix of old Russian and Soviet architecture, St Petersburg will stun you with its beauty and grace, and Novosibirsk is a great stop on your Trans-Siberian trip.

 St Petersburg has a lot to offer.
 From May all the way through July you can witness the white nights; it is mostly at this time that travellers flock to see the bridges drawn at night.
 Be sure to walk down the entire Nevskiy Prospekt, and don’t miss the Kazan Cathedral, or Moika, Gryboedov and Fontanka bridges.
 St Isaac’s Cathedral and the Church of the Saviour on Blood are two of the most famous churches in St Petersburg, be prepared for crowds.